 A guide to secular funerals

 Secular or non-religious funerals are increasingly common.
-Many people don’t adhere to a formal religion, instead adopting more personalized forms of spiritual belief.
+Many people don’t adhere to a formal religion, instead adopting more personalised forms of spiritual belief.
 Others identify as atheist or humanist, rejecting religious belief entirely.
 Here’s a brief guide to this type of ceremony.

 What are secular funerals?